valeIT/valeIT.github.io/about/index.md

 When I have time, I work on some [personal projects](/projects), write and play guitar.

-For information about professional projects check out the [work page](/work) and/or send me an email.
-If you'd like a copy of my CV, just send an email my way.
+For information about professional projects check out the [work page](/work).
+If you want more information about it or would like a copy of my CV send an email my way.

 ## Tools